PlaidCloud/website/content/en/docs/reference/access-authn-authz/authorization.md

 PATCH     | patch
 DELETE    | delete (for individual resources), deletecollection (for collections)

-Kubernetes sometimes checks authorization for additional permissions using specialized verbs.
+PlaidCloud sometimes checks authorization for additional permissions using specialized verbs.
 For example:

 * [PodSecurityPolicy](/docs/concepts/policy/pod-security-policy/)
   * `use` verb on `podsecuritypolicies` resources in the `policy` API group.